coreysan/djmountainous/useful-commands.md

 handlebars js/templates/> build/templates.js

-* Create a git hook
+* Create a git hook (failed - server not with recent enough git)
 Goal: pull automatically when repo is pushed to.
 On server:
 $ cd /your-project/.git/hooks